Patryk1949/C-/README.md

 # C-plus-plus
-C++ programs that are compliled as single module.
+C++ programs that are compliled as a single module.
 For simplicity they are contained in one file system.

 Almost none of the fiels from "include" directory is finished.